heyns1000/FruitfulPlanetChange/replit.md

 ## Overview

-This is a full-stack TypeScript application built with React frontend and Express backend, designed as a brand management portal for the "Fruitful Global" ecosystem.
-The application provides a dashboard interface for managing sectors, brands, and their associated metadata across various technology platforms including VaultMesh™, HotStack, and FAA.ZONE™.
+This is a full-stack TypeScript application built with React frontend and Express backend, designed as a comprehensive brand management portal for the "Fruitful Global" ecosystem.
+The application provides a complete dashboard interface for managing 6,005+ brands across multiple sectors, featuring advanced legal document management through SecureSign™ VIP, King Price insurance partnership integration, and complete deployment infrastructure for www.fruitfulcratedance.com.

 ## User Preferences